Nox Arcana: Stage and screen

 Nox Arcana support a wide variety of independent productions like radio dramas and student films to which they lend their music.
 A number of professional performances of gothic plays, such as Frankenstein, The Legend of Sleepy Hollow, Alice's Adventures in Wonderland, Dracula and Richard III have featured music by Nox Arcana.

+In 2005, William Piotrowski wrote the score for a local production entitled Ghosts of Ohio, a video documentary about Mary Ann Winkowski, a real-life medium who inspired the CBS television show Ghost Whisperer.

+Nox Arcana's music is used by theme parks such as Busch Gardens, Six Flags, Knott's Scary Farm, Kennywood Park and Universal Studios during Halloween and have designed haunted attractions based upon Nox Arcana's album themes, including Darklore Manor, Transylvania, Carnival of Lost Souls, Grimm Tales, and Blackthorn Asylum.

+Nox Arcana's music is featured exclusively on the TV show America Haunts for the Travel Channel, which has aired throughout the Halloween weekend each year since 2009.
+Music from Nox Arcana's Transylvania album was featured on the FOX TV show So You Think You Can Dance.

 In 2013, a young Corsican filmmaker Ariakina Ettori won first place in the L'Institut Régional du Cinéma et de l'Audiovisuel (IRCA) with her modern version of "Little Red Riding Hood" inspired by Nox Arcana's song "Night of the Wolf."
 The film school credits Joseph Vargo and Nox Arcana for their unconditional support.

-William Piotrowski wrote the score for a local production entitled Ghosts of Ohio, a video documentary about Mary Ann Winkowski, a real-life medium who inspired the CBS television show Ghost Whisperer.
-In 2013, William wrote and performed the motion picture soundtrack for the vampire film Crimson Winter.

-Nox Arcana's music is used by theme parks such as Busch Gardens, Six Flags, Knott's Scary Farm, Kennywood Park and Universal Studios during Halloween for scenes and haunted houses based upon their album themes.
-Nox Arcana's music is featured exclusively on the TV show America Haunts for the Travel Channel, which has aired throughout the Halloween weekend each year since 2009.
-Music from Nox Arcana's Transylvania album was featured on the FOX TV show So You Think You Can Dance.

-In 2016, Nox Arcana's musical composition "Night of the Wolf" from their Transylvania album is the centerpiece of a live performance for Cirque des Voix, a show that combines orchestral and choral music with contemporary circus acts.
+In 2016, Nox Arcana's musical composition "Night of the Wolf" from their Transylvania album was the centerpiece of a live performance for Cirque des Voix, a show that combines orchestral and choral music with contemporary circus acts.